Gethe/wow-ui-source/README.markdown

       * Shadow Mastery (passive) has been increased to 30%, up from 25%.

+Unstable Affliction damage done when it is dispelled has been doubled, but this damage can no longer be critical.

     * Demonology

       * Mana Feed now restores more mana (four times as much) when the warlock